digital-duck/zinets_radicals/docs/arxiv/paper-2nd-living-fossil-v0.4.md

 | 艮 (gěn) | [No oracle bone form available to Xu Shen] | Abstract seal form | "Stiff, hard" (incorrect) | Completely wrong: Actually visibility/sight |
 | 犬 (quǎn) | Dog-like form in hunting context | Stylized canine | "Dog (animal)" | Lost: Trapped prey context, hunting technology |

-The Kangxi Dictionary (康熙字典, 1716 CE) perpetuated this limitation.
-Compiled 1,616 years after Shuowen, the Kangxi editors had no new archaeological evidence—they inherited Xu Shen's seal script-based interpretations and organized 47,035 characters into 214 radicals using Shuowen etymologies as the authoritative source.
-The Kangxi system was designed for pragmatic lexicographic purposes (efficient character lookup in a printed dictionary), not for recovering original pictographic meanings.
+The Kangxi Dictionary (康熙字典, 1716 CE) perpetuated this limitation, organizing 47,035 characters into 214 radicals using Shuowen etymologies without new archaeological evidence.

 Both Shuowen and Kangxi were doing their best with available evidence.
 Their work represents extraordinary scholarship constrained by what they could not possibly have known: that beneath the seal script abstractions lay 1,000 years of earlier pictographic development preserved on materials they had never seen.